aspa2006/EduLead-AI/README.md

-# EduLead AI: An Artificial Intelligence Decision Support System for School Leaders in Nigeria
+# EduLead AI for School Leaders in Nigeria

 ## Summary